crownengine/crown/docs/level_editor/project_browser.rst

 Project Browser
 ===============

-The Project Browser is where you view and manage the files and resources that make up your project.
-From here you can create or import new resources, open them, organize folders, and pin favorites for quick access.
+Use the Project Browser to view and manage the files and resources in your project.
+From here, you can create, import, and open resources, organize them, and pin favorites for quick access.

 .. figure:: images/project_browser.png
    :align: center